tinwelen/knab_assessment/README.md

 The test results will be recorded in the `target/site/serenity` directory.

 ## Reports
 Full Serenity report with html representation is triggered by either running the whole suite with `mvn verify`, or executing `mvn serenity:aggregate` from the command line or IDE after manually running one or more tests.
+The resulting report can be found in `/target/site/serenity/index.html` file.